Formal groups and quantum cohomology: Parameter spaces

 Topologically, $\mathit{MWW}_{d_1,\dots,d_r}$ is again a compact manifold with boundary, having \eqref{eq:configuration-space-4} as its interior.
 Note that the codimension of the image of \eqref{eq:glue-tree-2} is the number of small-scale plus large-scale vertices, mid-scale vertices being irrelevant.
 As a consequence of the resulting combinatorial structure of boundary strata, $\mathit{MWW}_{d_1,\dots,d_r}$ can't be made into a smooth manifold with corners in the same way as the previously considered moduli spaces.
 However, it is naturally a (sub-analytic) manifold with generalized corners in the sense of \cite{joyce16}.
 To prove that, one introduces a complexification as in \cite{mau-woodward10, bottman-oblomkov19}, which is a complex variety with toric singularities, and embeds $\mathit{MWW}_{d_1,\dots,d_r}$ into its real locus.

 As for orientations, we orient \eqref{eq:configuration-space-4} by ordering the coordinates lexicographically, and then keeping the first one fixed to break the translation-invariance.

 \begin{example} In the spaces $\mathit{MWW}_{1,\dots,1}$, no small-scale vertices can appear.
 The maps \eqref{eq:glue-tree-3} with zero-dimensional domains correspond to trivalent planar rooted trees with an additional ordering of the $r$ leaves, hence there are $(2r-2)!/(r-1)!$ of them.
 For instance, the two-dimensional space $\mathit{MWW}_{1,1,1}$ is a $12$-gon, see Figure \ref{fig:12-gon}.
-The boundary sides each have either one large-scale screen containing three points, or one mid-scale screen with two points (each possibility occurs six times). \end{example}
+The boundary sides each have either one large-scale screen containing three points, or one mid-scale screen with two points (each possibility occurs six times).
+Figure \ref{fig:12-gon-2} shows in more detail a neighbourhood of one of the corners of the $12$-gon, and in particular, the degenerate configuration associated to the vertex. \end{example}

 \begin{example} The space $\mathit{MWW}_{2,1}$ is an octagon, see Figure \ref{fig:8-gon}.
 There are only two points which belong to the same color, hence only one way in which a small-scale vertex can occur, which is the boundary side at the top of our figure.
 The other boundary sides are of two kinds, as in Example \ref{th:111-space}. \end{example}